stefankroes/ancestry/README.md

 node.descendants.count
 ```

-For convenience, a couple of named scopes are included at the class level:
+A couple of class-level named scopes are included:

     roots                   Root nodes
     ancestors_of(node)      Ancestors of node, node can be either a record or an id